-Since 2008, 68 students from the US have developed research skills and networks by taking part in IIASA's Young Scientists Summer Program
+Since 2008, 88 students from the US have developed research skills and networks by taking part in IIASA's Young Scientists Summer Program

-Since the first American participant in the program in 1977, over 240 students have participated in the program with many going on to develop highly successful careers such as Jesse Ausubel, who is currently Director of the Program for the Human Environment at Rockefeller University, New York and Science Advisor to the Alfred P. Sloan Foundation.
-Former US NMO Committee member and Nobel Laureate Tom Schelling said of the program, "the YSSP program alone would be worth the cost of US membership."
+Since the first American participant in the program in 1977, over 260 students have participated in the program with many going on to develop highly successful careers such as Jesse Ausubel, who is currently Director of the Program for the Human Environment at Rockefeller University, New York and Science Advisor to the Alfred P. Sloan Foundation.
+Former US NMO Committee member and Nobel Laureate Tom Schelling said of the program "the YSSP program alone would be worth the cost of US membership."

 The US National Science Foundation supports around 10 YSSP fellows annually from US institutions, while the majority of these students are US nationals the US NMO regularly supports non-US students who show exceptional scientific abilities to attend the program.
-The following 68 young researchers from the US or undertaking a PhD in the US have taken part in the YSSP since 2008:
+The following 88 young researchers from the US or undertaking a PhD in the US have taken part in the YSSP since 2008.
+Funding is provided by the US NMO unless otherwise stated: